 Since the COVID-19 pandemic has forced many of us to postpone trips, practice social distancing, and shelter in place, this episode is all about experiencing the world without leaving home.
 (Be sure to catch up on our previous episodes while you're hanging out at home.)

 We'll be updating this list daily, adding new virtual tours, classes, workshops, and at-home experiences to help you rock your coronavirus staycation.
 We're listing our special features first this week, so those of you who are new here can see what we're about.
 The activities list starts a couple paragraphs down.

 Raleigh, North Carolina artist Amber Share has turned one-star reviews of U.S. National Parks into unexpectedly funny art under the handle, Subpar Parks.
 You can see them in this Atlas Obscura interview, which is a blast.

 “The only thing to do here is walk around the desert.”
 Joshua Tree National Park

 “Save yourself some money, boil some water at home.”
 Yellowstone National Park

 A feeling of comfort, warmth and coziness developed by cultivating contentment, calm, and quiet pleasures.
 We hope you're having lots of hyggelig experiences at home this week!

-Current contributors include: Jessica Kovacevich Moore (who is updating an extensive list of kids' activities), JoRelle Grover, Steve and Ann Teget (authors of this post about traveling without leaving home), Lori Leroy (who wrote about virtual vacations with kids), Erin Sparks, Heidi Mann, Sage Scott (who got us thinking about virtual escapes we might have missed), and the Ladybosses of Fargo-Moorhead.
+Current contributors include: Jessica Kovacevich Moore (who is updating an extensive list of kids' activities), JoRelle Grover, Steve and Ann Teget (authors of this post about traveling without leaving home), Lori Leroy (who wrote about virtual vacations with kids), Erin Sparks, Heidi Mann, Sage Scott (author of this virtual escapes story), Pamela Dittmer McKuen (who tipped us off about virtual concerts) and the Ladybosses of Fargo-Moorhead.